elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

    The confirmation message contains two links:
     - _Run details_: provides access to the Kubeflow Pipelines UI where you monitor the pipeline execution progress.
-    - _Object storage_: provides access to the object storage where you access the input artifacts and output artifacts.
+    - _Object storage_: provides access to the cloud storage where you access the input artifacts and output artifacts.

 ### Monitoring a pipeline run